THE coffee shops in this timeline does

 chain of Italian coffee shops, opens a branch in the former Reeds Rains

 estate agency in High Street.
-(Reeds Rains now have a branch in Pepper
+(Reeds Rains now has a branch in Pepper

 April 2013: A coffee shop in one